 Home insurance policies may cover an in-ground pool automatically or they may require an additional endorsement to be added to the policy in order to cover the pool.

-Some home insurance companies consider above-ground pools personal property while others require you to add an endorsement.
+Some home insurance companies consider above-ground pools to be personal property, while others require you to add an endorsement.
 If the insurance company considers your pool an "external structure," then you must list it on the policy or it will not be covered.

-Contact your home insurance to understand the coverage available to you.
+Contact your home insurance provider to understand the coverage available to you.

 Home insurance can be complicated.
-To better understand the exclusions and limitations, you should ask the following questions:
+To better understand the exclusions and limitations of your coverage, you should ask the following questions: